Low-cost tooling, quick turnaround time and flexibility in design. Click here to read more about the process.

 No. Unlike traditional machining (such as stamping or laser cutting) there is not stress or extreme heat applied to the metal which could potentially affect the metal properties.

-Products that are commonly produced using photochemical etching include RFI / EMI shields, encoder discs, metal meshes and grids, gimbals discs, target sights, flat springs, nozzles heads, etc
+Products that are commonly produced using photochemical etching include RFI / EMI shields, encoder discs, metal meshes and grids, gimbal discs, target sights, flat springs, nozzles heads, etc.

 DXF and DWG are the preferred format for drawings.